Christian-Me/node-red-contrib-ui-uplot-charts/README.md

 ### Plugins

 uPlot-charts functionality can be expanded via "plugins".
 All plugins can be disabled without losing the configuration.
+Order of the plugins only for visual convenience.

 |plugin | property | type | description |
 |-------|--------:|:-----|------------|